FRAMES & PRODUCTS :

 This is the third redneck clone we have done.
 Delivered in November '06, Martin's done it now (may 07) More on the 'work in progress' & 'bikes' pages

-More US clones; this one we made for Adam in the style of '2-bit choppers' with a few improvements of our own.
+This one we made in the style of '2-bit choppers' with a few improvements of our own.

 Has 35-degree rake 1” lower headstock, 3” toptube stretch.
 And curved tubes everywhere.